On the cohomology groups of real Lagrangians in Calabi-Yau threefolds: The real Lagrangian in

-The space $\breve{L}_\RR \subset \breve{X}$ is the fixed point set of an anti-symplectic involution which acts on each fibre of $f_0 \colon X_0 \to {B_0}$ by taking $x \mapsto -x$.
-Note that this involution extends over fibres $f^{-1}(p)$ for $p \in \Delta$, see \cite{CBMS} for a more detailed discussion.
+The space $\breve{L}_\RR \subset \breve{X}$ is the fixed point set of an anti-symplectic involution which acts on each fibre of $\breve{f}_0 \colon \breve{X}_0 \to {B_0}$ by taking $x \mapsto -x$.
+Note that this involution extends over fibres $\breve{f}^{-1}(p)$ for $p \in \Delta$, see \cite{CBMS} for a more detailed discussion.
 The fixed point set of this involution intersects each smooth fiber of $f$ in $8$ points.
 Identifying this smooth fibre with a quotient of the unit cube with opposite faces identified, this fixed point set coincides with the set of half integral points in the unit cube.

 Note that, in an affine neighbourhood of a vertex $v$, the strata of $\partial \Delta_{\PP^4}$ containing $v$ form a fan isomorphic to the toric fan of $\PP^3$.
 We identify this neighbourhood of $v$ with a domain in $\RR^3$ (with its standard integral affine structure) and let $\{e_i : i \in \{1,2,3\}\}$ denote the standard basis.
+We orient $\RR^3$ so that $(e_1,e_2,e_3)$ is a positively oriented basis.
 We identify the ray generators of the edges of $\partial \Delta_{\PP^4}$ which meet this neighbourhood with the vectors

 Writing $d_i := e_i$ for $i \in \{1,2,3\}$ and $d_4 := -e_1-e_2-e_3$, let $\tau_i$ denote the edge of $\Delta_{\PP^4}$ which contains $v$ and has tangent direction $d_i$ at $v$ for all $i \in \{1,\ldots,4\}$.
 Moreover, let $\sigma_{ij}$ denote the face of $\Delta_{\PP^4}$ containing the edges $\tau_i$ and $\tau_j$, for all pairs $i$,~$j \in \{1,\ldots,4\}$ such that $i \neq j$.